 Workers’ comp benefits help cover any required medical care that was needed to treat workplace accident injuries or illness.
 As long as your authorized physician provided the healthcare to take care of your injury, it will be covered under Georgia workers’ compensation laws.
 Medical benefits can include surgery, physical therapy, prescription medicine, and other healthcare treatments.

 There is a 400-week limit on the number of medical benefits you can receive from your employer’s workers’ compensation insurance company.
 The only way you can extend your benefits is if your injuries were catastrophic.
-You can also have vocational rehabilitation services if you were disabled at your job to obtain a new place of employment.
+If you have become disabled at your job, you may also be eligible for vocational rehabilitation services aimed at assisting you in finding new employment opportunities.
 Any lost wages are also covered by the workers’ compensation system.
 Here is how you can be compensated on a weekly or lump-sum basis:

 Temporary Partial Disability